 From 2011-2013, Kristin worked with the Mass Mavericks club team.
 In 2011 she was an assistant coach, and from 2012-2013 she was the head coach of the 10th and 11th grade high school team.

 In 2012, Kristin was named head coach of the varsity girls lacrosse team at Franklin High School.
-In five years, the Panthers have compiled a 93-19 record, including five undefeated Hockomock league championships and three Division 1 East Sectional championships.
-Kristin has led Franklin to three state-semi final berths, and has helped coach a total of 30 league all-stars, 4 league MVPs and 5 All-Americans.
+In seven years at the helm, she has helped the Panthers compile a 127-28 overall record, including seven undefeated Hockomock league championships and three Division 1 East Sectional championships.
+Kristin has led Franklin to three state-semi final berths, and has helped coach a total of 40 league all-stars, 4 league MVPs and 6 All-Americans.
 In 2013 Kristin was named the MetroWest Daily News Coach of the year.
 In 2013, 2014 & 2017 she was named the Hockomocksports.com Coach of the Year.
 In 2016 Kristin was named the Boston Globe and Metrowest Daily News Coach of the Year.

 Kristin played for the Boston Storm for the 2016 season – one of four teams in the inaugural UWLX women’s professional lacrosse league.
 Boston went to the championship game, dropping a tough match to Long Island.
 Kristin finished the season with 10 goals, and 4 assists in 6 games, and was named a UWLX All-Star.